Dacrocystogram is an injection of contrast dye into the tear duct openings of your eyelid to check for blockages and other pathologies in the ducts.

 You can eat and drink before and after the procedure.

 If you are on any regular medication or have diabetes and are on insulin, take your usual medication and diet.

 Please tell us if you have an iodine allergy, or are pregnant.

 Please inform us if you have an iodine allergy or are pregnant.

 A Dacrocystogram takes approximately 15 minutes.

 After the injection, the contrast used can be a little sticky to touch.
-Gently clean the skin with a damp flannel or cloth if you have some residual contrast near your eye.
+Gently clean the skin with a damp flannel or cloth if you have some contrast remaining near your eye.

 Are you ready to make your X-Ray appointment?